-I teach a variety of courses in ancient and medieval European history.
+I teach a variety of courses in ancient Mediterranean and medieval European history.
 I am also the coordinator of the Classical Studies minor program and the faculty adviser to the Women's and Men's Ultimate (Frisbee) Clubs -- a sport that I have played for more than 20 years.

 - Foundations of Western Civilization (100)